-The Student/Parent Handbook has been developed to help answer questions you may have regarding procedures at Tiger Elementary.
+The Student/Parent Handbook has been developed to help answer questions you may have regarding procedures at Park Elementary.
 Please take some time to read it carefully and refer to it as a reference throughout the school year.

 Children need attention and guidance from adults to ensure full growth and development.
-For this reason, it is essential that Tiger Elementary parents/guardians and educators establish a positive rapport and open communication.
+For this reason, it is essential that Park Elementary parents/guardians and educators establish a positive rapport and open communication.
 Our staff wants to work as a team with you to meet the academic, social and emotional needs of your child.
 Please contact us as questions or concerns arise.
+You are welcome at all times to visit our school or classroom to become familiar with your child's learning environment.